-- 2. In order for the trading obligation to take effect: - (a) the class of derivatives or a relevant subset thereof has to be admitted to trading or traded on at least one trading venue referred to in Article 24(1), and - (b) there must be sufficient continuous third party buying and selling interest in the class of derivatives or a relevant subset thereof are considered sufficiently liquid to trade only on the venues referred to in Article 24(1).
+- 2. In order for the trading obligation to take effect: - (a) the class of derivatives or a relevant subset thereof has to be admitted to trading or traded on at least one regulated market, MTF or OTF trading venue referred to in Article 24(1), and - (b) there must be sufficient continuous third party buying and selling interest in the class of derivatives or a relevant subset thereof are considered sufficiently liquid to trade only on the venues referred to in Article 24(1).